consoleworks/app/docs/ideas.md

     * Highlight messages written to streams accordingly
     * Clicking on a word highlights references to same word
     * Collapse stack traces by default
+* The entire state of a dashboard should be serializable to JSON